 You follow 5 characters in the game as our viewpoints change.
 Mira Forrester is in King’s Landing trying to gain Lady Margery’s favor before she becomes queen.
 Then there’s Ethan Forrester who is the new lord of House Forrester after his father dies in the hands of the Frey’s ambush.
 Then there’s Edward Tuttle who was the original Lord’s Steward and gets sent to the Wall.
 Asher Forrester is off in Essos trying to gain Daenarys’s favor for an army.
 With all these different viewpoints it feels just like the show with everyone spread out.

-This is a much more story driven Telltale game, and I know that sounds silly, but there’s maybe 5% gameplay here and not even any puzzles.
-There’s some combat quick time events, and few times where you walk around an area looking at things, and then the many many dialog options, with some being meaningless to some having full swing of the entire story.
+This is a much more story-driven Telltale game, and I know that sounds silly, but there’s maybe 5% gameplay here and not even any puzzles.
+There are some combat quick time events, and a few times where you walk around an area looking at things, and then the many many dialog options, with some being meaningless to some having full swing of the entire story.

 In the end, the point of the game is to gather a large enough army to fight back the Whitehills who the Boltons assigned to watch over House Forrester.
 All your choices will mean the difference between a house that lives or dies.
 I didn’t find the game really ever dull, but the scenes where I had control felt pointless.
 Rarely did it ever feel relevant such as in a scene where Mira is searching for a letter in Tyrion’s office and guards are running down the hall, and she was trying to not get caught.